Luke 15 Commentary

 The coin could represent salvation or eternal life.
 It must be found at all costs, sell all you have, if possible.
 There is a hint that individuals are on a search mission – forever empty hearts until they are filled by the LORD.
 Salvation could be the coin that we are all searching for.
 What joy to find it!
 It is Heaven’s joy!

 Third, the parable of the lost son.
 This missing item has brains.
-He makes a decision to go back.
+He decides to go back.

 Yes, the LORD waited for the son to come back to his senses.
 He welcomes him and restores his fortunes – a happy family once again.
 Happy?
 No. Not everyone.
 The elder son’s reaction is represented by the reaction of the Pharisees and the scribes.